brisbanemakerspace/bms-wiki/howto/create-induction.md

 # How to create an induction in BMS Learn (Moodle)
 BMS Learn is our inductions platform - which is just the name of our Moodle instance.
 All of our tools that carry reasonable levels of risk require induction.
 When setting up a new tool that's been acquired, an induction is required before members can use it.
 Follow the guide below to create a new tool in moodle so that members can learn how to use it.

+> You can find a list of all Moodle courses [here](https://learn.brisbanemaker.space/course/management.php).
+{.is-info}

 ## 0. Get the right permissions
 Before you can do anything in this guide, you need the right permissions.
 We use single sign on which means you already have an account, just [tap here](https://learn.brisbanemaker.space) to login using the member portal.